PJ64/sqs_sns_lambda_dynamodb/README.md

 cdk deploy
 ```

-5. Open the Jupyter Notebook in the **client directory** follow the instructions and execute the query.
+1. Open the Jupyter Notebook in the **jupyter_notebook directory** follow the instructions.

-6. Check the dynamoDB table and S3 bucket
+2. Check the dynamoDB table and S3 bucket